Setnr/Fiesta-Online-Developer-Tool/README.md

 ### HTDG-Editor Submodule

-- **Heightmap Editing**: Change the heightmap to update the visual of the map using various tools (e.g., leveling, smoothing, texturing via Perlin).
+- **Heightmap Editing**: Change the heightmap to update the visual of the map using various tools (e.g., leveling, smoothing, texturing).
 Updates are shown in real-time.

 ### Texture-Editor Submodule